-Micah Schaffer’s docu juxtaposes the deaths of a Guinean in America and an American in Guinea.
-The Guinean in “Death of Two Sons” was Amadou Diallo, gunned down by four policemen with 41 bullets, and the American was Peace Corps volunteer Jesse Thyne.
+Micah Schaffer’s moving, stunningly shot docu juxtaposes the deaths of a Guinean in America and an American in Guinea.
+The Guinean in “Death of Two Sons” was Amadou Diallo, senselessly gunned down by four New York City policemen with 41 bullets.
+The American was Peace Corps volunteer Jesse Thyne, who lived with Amadou’s family in Guinea and died in a car crash there.
+The two men never met, but their destinies are intertwined in this unique film.
 Though partly financed by HBO, this striking docu still lacks a distributor.

 Helmer Schaffer never allows the exposition of the interviewees to overwhelm the visual aspects of the storytelling as Amadou’s extended family describes him as a well-traveled “child of privilege” who spoke several languages and took over as man-of-the-house after his parents’ separation.
 As Amadou’s nearest and dearest talk about his about-to-be-realized dream of making enough money in America to attend college there, their expressions and gestures make the immigrant victim come alive to viewers.

 These same Diallo family members next tell of Jesse and his willingness to become part of their community.
 He fasted on Ramadan with them and spoke their language.
 Jesse translated Amadou’s funeral for American journalists.

 Clearly, in the minds of the villagers of Diountou, Amadou and Jesse’s deaths were mystically conjoined, a connection the film maintains by artfully intercutting between aesthetically matched milieus.